PhilipOberg94/Projekt-1-Linear-regression/README.md

 ## Usage
 This library must be opened in a Windows environment to build.
 Copy the library into a Windows path, such as the C drive, before building.

+## Review questions
+What did we learn? - We have learned about basic linear regression, how to program i C++ and to interpret an existing code base.

+What was hard/easy? - The hardest thing was to interpret an existing code base, and to correctly use the built in functions to implement in our model.

+What would we wanted to know more of before the project? - What we would have liked to worked more with is the basics of C++, like the syntax and OOP.

+Other comments -  We look forward to work with a more advanced model.